stilktf/pi-ansible/readme.md

 - [ ] Figure out what Ansible roles are, and use them
 - [x] Run ansible-lint via GitHub Actions
 - [ ] Change folder structure
+- [ ] Build Caddy server with its modules and more via Ansible